Skip to main content

 Examples of student dissertation titles include “Imagined Histories: Hellenistic Libraries and the Idea of Greece,” “Between Federation and Empire: The Koina of the Imperial Greek Mainland, 1st to 3rd Century CE,” and “Postliminium: Enslavement and Return in the Ancient Novel.”

-The department emphasizes the acquisition of not only knowledge but also of skills—in teaching, analysis, and research—which prepare you for careers in academia and beyond.
+The department emphasizes the acquisition of not only knowledge but also of skills in teaching, analysis, and research, which prepare you for careers in academia and beyond.
 Graduates of the program have secured faculty positions at Dartmouth College, Villanova University, Colby College, and UMass Boston.
-Others have begun careers at both private and non-profit companies and organizations like the Factum Foundation, Paideia Institute, Gemic, and Deloitte.
+Others have begun careers at private and nonprofit companies and organizations such as the Factum Foundation, Paideia Institute, Gemic, and Deloitte.

-Additional information on the graduate program is available from the Department of the Classics and requirements for the degree are detailed in GSAS Policies.
+Additional information on the graduate program is available from the Department of the Classics, and requirements for the degree are detailed in Policies.

 Areas of Study